ZeroPoint095/CANFestivino/INSTALLATION-GUIDE.md

 ### Changing .eds to fit your network
 First, be sure to change the name and ID of your node with `Edit > Node infos`
 > The CanOpen protocol gives the highest priority to the lowest ID number.
-Be sure to number your nodes accordingly
+Be sure to number your nodes accordingly, with your master node being 0x00 (therefore having the highest priority).

 #### Adding or changing your own inputs and outputs
 Under `0x2000-0x5FFF Manufacturer Specific` you can edit the existing `Sensor` and `Actuator` by `Right-Click > Rename` on either, and clicking on them and editing their fields on the right.